A topic from the subject of Literature Review in Chemistry.

 Key Concepts:

-Rate of Reaction: The rate at which reactants are consumed or products are formed.
+Rate of Reaction: The speed at which reactants are consumed or products are formed, often expressed as a change in concentration per unit time.

 Factors Affecting Reaction Rates: